Armored Heart: L'Odeur de l'Amour

 “Good girl!”
 The voice eagerly praised her.
 It sent a shiver down her back, and started a heat between her legs.
 It was such a familiar feeling, being praised by someone who sounded as smart as the voice, and she was just starting to pull at the threads of memory when the voice offered her the peach again.
 This time, the juices dripped onto her own hands, or trickled down her chin, and neck, onto her chest in sticky streaks that felt cold in the breeze.

 “My story, pretty girl, is about today,” started the voice.
 It was beautiful, she realized, the tangle of green curls as vibrant as the field they were in.
 The rest of its green, though?
 The stuff that had covered its torso?
 That was gone, letting her stare at the beautiful feminine forms it had been hiding.
 “Today is your birthday.
-It’s the day of new growth, when Ishi and Huin bless the new year, and the little mortals of the world plant the crops they’ll eat for the rest of the year.”
+It’s the day of new growth, when Ishara and Hayer bless the new year, and the little mortals of the world plant the crops they’ll eat for the rest of the year.”

 She blinked, slowly.
 Everything it was telling her sounded familiar, more like it was helping her remember than teaching her something new.
 She was grateful for that.
 She was pretty sure learning new things would be impossible at the moment.